Paras1209/Movie-Explorer/README.md

 ```

 This will generate optimized files in the `dist` directory that can be deployed to any static hosting service.

+## Pagination Implementation

+The application implements client-side pagination using the TMDB API's page parameter:

+1. **Initial Load**: When the app first loads or a new search is performed, it fetches the first page of results
+2. **Load More Button**: A "Load More" button appears at the bottom of the results when more pages are available
+3. **Appending Results**: When the "Load More" button is clicked, the next page is fetched and appended to the existing results
+4. **End of Results**: When there are no more pages available, the "Load More" button is hidden and a message is displayed

+This implementation provides several advantages:
+- Reduces initial load time by only fetching data as needed
+- Maintains user context by not replacing the current view
+- Efficiently manages memory by incrementally loading content
+- Provides clear visual feedback about content loading status

+### Pagination States

+The application maintains several state variables to track pagination:
+- `page`: Current page number
+- `hasMorePages`: Boolean flag indicating if more pages are available
+- `isLoading`: Loading state indicator for user feedback

 ## License